thisdougb/ansible-task-firewall/README.md

 ## scenario two

 If we want to block a particular argument of a module, we can.
 Say we allow user creation, but any Ansible-created users must use ssh keys and not passwords for login.
+We do this by creating the module as a dict and defining the argument as a key.

 ```
 # /etc/ansible/firewall_policy.yml